luiscoco/AZ-104-Azure-IT-Administrator-Renew_Certificate/README.md

 Production P1V2

 Production P3V3

-ChatGPT
+**Answer**

 To prepare the environment for the planned web app (WebApp1) and deploy it to a virtual network (VNet1) in Azure while minimizing costs, you should choose an App Service plan that supports integration with Azure Virtual Network at the lowest possible cost.

 The key requirements for integrating an Azure Web App with an Azure Virtual Network are:

 The ability to use Azure VNet Integration, which requires a Standard, Premium, or Isolated tier.

 Cost minimization, which means selecting the least expensive option that meets the requirement.

 Given the options:

-Dev / Test B1: This is a Basic tier plan.
+**Dev/Test B1**: This is a Basic tier plan.
 Although cost-effective, the Basic tier does not support VNet Integration, so it cannot meet the requirement to deploy the web app to VNet1.

-Dev / Test F1: This is a Free tier plan.
+**Dev/Test F1**: This is a Free tier plan.
 It’s the most cost-effective since it’s free, but like the Basic tier, it does not support VNet Integration.

-Isolated I1V2: The Isolated tier supports VNet Integration and provides the highest level of resources and features, including dedicated (isolated) resources for your app.
+**Isolated I1V2**: The Isolated tier supports VNet Integration and provides the highest level of resources and features, including dedicated (isolated) resources for your app.
 However, it's far from cost-minimizing due to its high price point.

-Production P1V2: This is a Premium tier plan.
+**Production P1V2**: This is a Premium tier plan.
 Premium plans support VNet Integration and offer a balance of features and costs.
 It's less expensive than the Isolated tier while still meeting the requirements.

-Production P3V3: Another Premium tier plan but with more resources than P1V2, and consequently, it's more expensive.
+**Production P3V3**: Another Premium tier plan but with more resources than P1V2, and consequently, it's more expensive.
 It offers higher compute resources than P1V2 but is not the most cost-effective choice for minimizing costs.

-To minimize costs while ensuring the ability to deploy the web app to VNet1 with VNet Integration, the Production P1V2 plan is the most appropriate choice.
+To minimize costs while ensuring the ability to deploy the web app to VNet1 with VNet Integration, the **Production P1V2** plan is the most appropriate choice.

 It offers a balance between cost and the necessary features, including support for VNet Integration, without the higher costs associated with the Isolated tier or the higher-end Premium tier options.

 ## Question 4